Content Marketing Strategy: The Complete List of Blogging Do’s & Don’ts

 - Local holiday traditions (parades, annual events, light shows, etc.)

-- How to dress for the weather or prepare for whatever tour or activity you offer (on a general level)
+- How to dress for the weather or prepare for your tours or activities (on a general level)

 Pro tip: Ask your tour guides or employees what they wish guests knew about your area, activities, or industry as a whole to come up with fresh content ideas.